elmahsieh/AOU_Full_HIPPS_Final_Dr.Dreisbach/README.md

 • License describes the terms under which the software and associated documentation files are distributed

-## Data dictionaries for the final output CSV file

-• `Data_Dictionary_New.xlsx` contains descriptions for each column head.

 ## Notes on Full HIPPS Episodes Dataset (HIPPS_Pregnancy_Episode.csv)
 ### Understanding Outcome Concordance Score